 Philadelphia Nursing Home Abuse Lawyer for Injury Victims in PA and NJ

 Unfortunately, Grane is not alone in operating nursing home facilities that fail to adequately care for residents.
 On the contrary, nursing home violations are common in Pennsylvania, particularly in large facilities that have poor resident-to-staff ratios.
 Nursing home understaffing equates to a lack of supervision, which can lead to serious injuries and accidents, such as bedsores, nursing home falls, and in extreme cases, even wrongful death, as PA nursing home lawyers know well.

-If you believe your mother, father, grandmother, or grandfather was injured or killed due to neglectful nursing home care or malpractice, you should contact an experienced personal injury lawyer or Philadelphia wrongful death attorney from a PA nursing home law firm immediately for assistance.
+If you believe your mother, father, grandmother, or grandfather was injured or killed due to neglectful nursing home care or malpractice, you should contact an experienced nursing home abuse lawyer in Philadelphia, PA or Philadelphia wrongful death attorney from a PA nursing home law firm immediately for assistance.
 Compensation may be available for victims of nursing home abuse and neglect in Pennsylvania and New Jersey.
-To arrange a free and confidential legal consultation, call Philadelphia nursing home neglect attorney Brent Wieand at (888) 789-3161.
+To arrange a free and confidential legal consultation, call nursing home lawyer in Philadelphia, PA Brent Wieand at (888) 789-3161.